harshilxd/Asteroid-Feature-Prediction/README.md

 2. **Handle Missing Values:**
    - We dropped the columns `rot_per`, `GM`, `BV`, and `UB` due to a high number of NaN values.
-   - Additionally, we removed any rows that contained NaN values in order to ensure a clean dataset for analysis.
+   - We removed any rows that contained NaN values for the diameter feature in order to ensure a clean dataset for analysis.

 3. **Check Correlations:**
    - By plotting pairplots and the heatmap, we discovered a reasonably strong correlation between `diameter` and the following features: `q`, `moid`, `H`, `data_arc`, and `n`.
    - These correlations will be explored further in subsequent steps to understand their impact and relationships.

-4. **Data Splitting:**
+4. **Data Encoding:**
-   - We split the dataset into training and testing sets using an 80/20 ratio to ensure that we have a robust model evaluation process.
+   - We change the values in the `pha` containing string values of 'Y' or 'N' to 1s and 0s to make graphing and working on them easier.

+### Graph Data Analysis

+To better understand the relationships between various features and the diameter, we graphed several feature correlations.
+This graphical analysis aids in identifying potential relationships and patterns that might not be immediately evident through raw data or simple statistical summaries.

+1. **Diameter vs. q:**
+   - We plotted the relationship between diameter and q (perihelion distance).
+This scatter plot helps us observe any direct or inverse relationships between the size of the object and its perihelion distance.

+2. **Diameter vs. moid:**
+   - The scatter plot between diameter and moid (minimum orbit intersection distance) was analyzed to see if there is any correlation between the object's size and its closest approach to Earth.

+3. **Diameter vs. H:**
+   - We also examined the correlation between diameter and H (absolute magnitude).
+This plot is particularly interesting as it helps in understanding how the brightness of an object might relate to its size.

+5. **Diameter vs. n:**
+   - Analyzing the scatter plot of diameter versus n (number of observations) can reveal whether more observations correlate with more accurate or different size estimations.

+These visualizations provide several insights:

+- **Identifying Outliers:**
+  - Scatter plots help in easily identifying any outliers that may exist in the data, which could potentially skew the analysis or indicate errors or special cases.

+- **Understanding Distribution:**
+  - The spread and clustering of points in these graphs can provide an understanding of how uniformly or variably the features are distributed.